-The province of Ontario offers several benefit programs that provide eligible residents with various kinds of support.
-Among these is the Ontario Trillium Benefit (OTB), which helps low-to-moderate-income Ontario residents pay for energy costs, sales and property tax.
+The Ontario Trillium Benefit (OTB) is a provincial program that helps low-to-moderate-income Ontario residents pay for energy costs, sales, and property tax.

 OTB Notice CRA Meaning